 - Exposing children to a variety of creative approaches for solving problems.

 - Applying maths skills and knowledge to real life scenarios.

 Daily times tables teaching has increased the rapid recall of multiplication number facts.
-Children are increasingly engaged by the challenge of times tables and are applying times tables facts to develop wider understanding in maths.
+Children are increasingly engaged by the challenge of times tables, particularly in the use of Times Table Rockstars, and are applying times tables facts to develop wider understanding in maths.
 This is enabling them to learn new concepts at an increased pace.